kohler/hotcrp/devel/manual/hotcrapi.md

 To modify multiple submissions, run `php batch/hotcrapi.php paper save < FILE`.
-Again, `FILE` can be a JSON or a ZIP containing a JSON, but the JSON in either case should be an *array* of JSON objects.
+Again, `FILE` can be a JSON or a ZIP containing a JSON, but the JSON in either case should be an *array* of submission objects.

 To delete a submission, run `php batch/hotcrapi.php paper delete PID`.